 The warming tray has made such a big difference.
 My tomatoes, peppers and eggplants have sprouted so much faster then normally and are making good growth.
 They look like happy little plants, healthy and all.

-You also need 'Liquid Nails' to glue
+You also need 'Liquid Nails'

 the pieces together and a sharp knife to cut the foam.